What are bifold doors and how do they work?

 What size bifold doors are available?

 One of the brilliant things about how bifold doors work is that they are suitable for both small and large apertures.
-There is a great deal of variation in leaf size, particularly when you opt for high-quality manufacturers like Origin who offer standard leaf sizes between 400mm and 1200mm wide, which makes it possible to create a bifold door configuration for a huge range of entranceways.
+There is a great deal of variation in leaf size – we offer standard leaf sizes between 400mm and 1200mm wide, which makes it possible to create a bifold door configuration for a huge range of entranceways.
 You can also have a relatively high number of leaves if you’re aiming to create a vast, glass wall which can be completely opened up to your outdoor space.

 Pros and cons of bifold doors